yyz1989/NoSPA-RDF-Data-Cube-Validator/README.md

 Then you need to do a ``mvn package`` at the root directory of this repository and find the jar file at ``NoSPA-RDF-Data-Cube-Validator/target/nospa-rdf-data-cube-validator-0.9.jar``.
 Note that in this case the library for Jena and Log4j is not included in this package.

-In the case that you need to run this pacakge independently, you will need to do a ``mvn package assembly:single`` at the root directory of this repository and find the jar file at ``NoSPA-RDF-Data-Cube-Validator/target/nospa-rdf-data-cube-validator-0.9-jar-with-dependencies.jar``, which includes all the required libraries to run it.
+In the case that you need to run this package independently, you will need to do a ``mvn package assembly:single`` at the root directory of this repository and find the jar file at ``NoSPA-RDF-Data-Cube-Validator/target/nospa-rdf-data-cube-validator-0.9-jar-with-dependencies.jar``, which includes all the required libraries to run it.

 ### Validation